lizmat/articles/5to6-phasers.md

 [`map`,`deepmap`,`flatmap`](https://docs.perl6.org/type/List#routine_map).

-You can use Loop phasers together with other Block phasers if you want, but generally this appears to unnecessary.
+You can use Loop phasers together with other Block phasers if you want, but generally this is usually unnecessary.

 Summary
 =======